AI Agents

 • Support work that needs classification and escalation

-• Review response with routing and recap
+• Review response with public reply and internal routing

 • Campaign work that spans planning, tools, and timing